 Welcome to Personal Counseling!

 We're here to help you reflect on your thoughts, feelings and lived experience in a safe, inclusive, and non-judgmental space.
-Facilitated by a licensed mental health counselor, counseling is a strength-based, collaborative process which honors your values and individuality.
-Together, we will develop mindful awareness and strategies to meet your life’s challenges, helping you clarify and pursue your personal and academic goals.
-What you share is confidential, except in rare circumstances where safety is a concern.
+Facilitated by a licensed mental health counselor or pre-licensed Master's level counselor, counseling is a strength-based, collaborative process which honors your values and individuality.
+Together, we will develop mindful awareness and strategies to meet your life's challenges, helping you to clarify and pursue your personal and academic goals.
+We provide supportive counseling; if you need additional support or treatment, we work with you to refer to our community providers.
+What you share if confidential except in rare circumstances, where safety is a concern.

 Drop-In Talk-in Hours

-Our Drop-in Talk-in hours provide students with easy access to informal, brief conversations with Lisa and Hilary.
+Our Drop-in Talk-in hours provide students with easy access to informal, brief conversations with a counselor.
 We'll listen with warmth and without judgment, and offer support, perspective, and suggestions for resources in a confidential setting.
 No appointment necessary.

 What is Personal Counseling?